doctorate in clinical practice (DClinPrac)

 who is it for

-The programme is suitable for qualified psychological therapists who are seeking to develop research in relation to psychodynamic/psychoanalytic or systemic clinical work in either a private practice or an organisational setting.
+This programme is designed to provide training as a researcher for suitably qualified and experienced therapists who are seeking to develop their psychodynamic/psychoanalytic or systemic work from a research perspective.
+They may be in either private practice or working in an organisational setting.

-The first two years consist of teaching and assignments on clinical reflective practice and the understanding and utilisation of a variety of research methods that are central to the programme.
-The assignments include a small scale research project, a critical evaluation of a modality of therapy and a clinical and theoretical paper.
+The first two years consist of teaching and various assignments on clinical reflective practice and the understanding and utilisation of a variety of research methods that are central to the programme.
+The assignments include a small scale research project, a critical evaluation of a particular, psychoanalytically informed, therapeutic approach and a clinical and theoretical paper.

 The final two years are dedicated to the major research project.

-Your major project needs to be in one of the clinical areas of:
+Students’ major project can be in one of the clinical areas of:

 Masters level qualification or equivalent.